-Google Search Console is a free Google tool that is an essential part of online marketing and SEO processes.
+Google Search Console - What Is It?Google Search Console is a free Google tool that is an essential part of online marketing and SEO processes.
 Among the most important functionalities of SC, it’s important to mention:

-possibility of monitoring and comparing data from organic traffic,
+- possibility of monitoring and comparing data from organic traffic,

-website indexation (including website errors on desktop and mobile versions),
+- website indexation (including website errors on desktop and mobile versions),

-possibility to control the number and quality of both internal and external links.
+- possibility to control the number and quality of both internal and external links.

+Why is it worth using GSC and when to connect it to your website?Search Console is a practical and highly intuitive tool.
+You don’t need to be a web development tycoon to successfully benefit from its functionalities.
+Thanks to data analysis provided by SC, you can continuously monitor organic website traffic and its sudden drops caused by changes in the algorithms or website indexation status.
 Google Search Console collects data for analysis from 16 months back.
 Therefore, the answer to the question "When to connect Google Search Console to the website?" is - the sooner, the better!
 Ideally, you should do it just after developing your page.
 SC, like Google Analytics - another useful tool that you should also implement on your site right away, collects data with the use of the tracking code.
 It’s worth verifying your website ownership with this tool as soon as possible, even if you don’t plan to focus on SEO activities for the time being.
 SC will collect data, and by the time you decide to implement an SEO strategy, you’ll have a lot of information to analyze.
 Don’t wait and verify the site right after reading this blog post!

 How to verify Google Search Console?